-- We advise you to exercise a high degree of cautionin the Dominican Republic due to the risk of serious criminal activity.
-You should pay close attention to your personal security at all times.
-Monitor the media and other sources about possible new security risks.
+Exercise a high degree of caution in the Dominican Republic due to the risk of serious criminal activity.
+Pay close attention to your personal security at all times.
+Monitor the media and other sources about security risks.

-- Political demonstrations can occur across the country.
-You should avoid all protests and demonstrations as they may turn violent.
+- Avoid protests and demonstrations, as they may turn violent.
+See

-- The hurricane season is from June to November when strong winds, storm surges, heavy rains, landslides, mudslides and flooding may occur.
-In the case of a hurricane, monitor local media, official meteorological websites, and follow the instructions of local authorities.
-See Additional Information.
+- Hurricanes can bring strong winds, storm surges, heavy rains, landslides, mudslides and flooding.
+If there is a hurricane or other natural disaster, monitor local media and official meteorological websites.
+Follow the instructions of local authorities.
+See

 Entry and exit

-A departure tax of US$20 is payable for visits of up to two weeks and may be included in the price of the airline ticket.
-Travellers should confirm if this is the case with their travel agent or airline.
-If tourists stay for a longer period the departure tax increases.
+A departure tax of USD20 applies for visits of up to two weeks.
+The departure tax may be included in the price of your airline ticket.
+Confirm with your travel agent or airline.
+If you stay longer than two weeks, you will need to pay additional departure tax.

 Safety and security